Dunkirk-2017

 Homicidal is a 1961 horror film, shot in black and white, that is a direct homage to the successful Psycho, made only a year earlier.

-Regardless, Homicidal is a fantastic, edge-of-your-seat film, that never drags or slows down, and the film deserves recognition.
+Regardless, Homicidal is a fantastic, edge-of-your-seat film that never drags or slows down and deserves recognition.

 The surprise ending is terrific.

-The story gets off to an intriguing start as a tall, leggy, blonde woman confidently walks into a local California hotel to request a room.
+The story starts when a tall, leggy, blonde woman confidently walks into a local California hotel to request a room.

 There is something mysterious about the woman.
-She appears to be a woman of some wealth and convinces a young bellboy to marry her for $2,000.
+She appears to be a woman of some wealth and convinces a young bellhop to marry her for $2,000.

-Hesitant, but also enamored by the woman, he accompanies her to the local justice of the peace, who marries them in the middle of the night.
+Hesitant but enamored by the woman, he accompanies her to the local justice of the peace, who marries them in the middle of the night.
 The woman (Emily) then savagely bludgeons the justice of the peace and flees the scene.

-Later, she brags about the murder of a mute and sickly old woman named Helga, who she is caring for.
+Later, she brags about the murder of a mute and sickly older woman named Helga, who she is caring for.

-From this point, other characters in the small town are introduced and we slowly learn more and more about the intriguing Emily (Jean Arless).
+From this point, other characters in the small town are introduced, and we slowly learn more about the intriguing Emily (Jean Arless).

-Flower shop owner, Miriam (Patricia Breslin) and her brother Warren are central to the story as Warren will inherit a fortune on his twenty-first birthday, which is the next day.
-Miriam’s boyfriend, Karl, is the local pharmacist, who Emily appears to fancy.
+Flower shop owner Miriam (Patricia Breslin) and her brother Warren are central to the story.
+Warren will inherit a fortune on his twenty-first birthday the next day.
+Miriam’s boyfriend, Karl, is the local pharmacist whom Emily appears to fancy.

 The comparisons to Psycho are endless.

-The gender-bending twist during the final act is the most obvious one- Arless deserves kudos for tackling both roles in a wonderful, compelling fashion.
+The gender-bending twist during the final act is the most obvious.
+Arless deserves kudos for tackling both roles in a wonderful, compelling fashion.

 The fact that Arless resembles Psycho actress Janet Leigh is another similarity.
-Otherwise, Miriam and Karl resemble characters from Psycho and Helga could be a dead ringer for Mother Bates.
-Even some of the sets, specifically a staircase, resemble the one in Psycho.
+Otherwise, Miriam and Karl resemble characters from Psycho, and Helga could be a dead ringer for Mother Bates.
+Even some sets, specifically a staircase, resemble the one in Psycho.

-At this point, Castle gives the audience forty-five seconds to leave the room to avoid what is to come next-we see the clock countdown in real time.
+At this point, Castle gives the audience forty-five seconds to leave the room to avoid what comes next.
+We see the clock countdown in real-time.
 What a fantastic idea!

-Throughout the film, I noticed some of the actors, most notably Jean Arless, playing their roles in a slightly melodramatic way.
-Suddenly, there is a knock at the door, or a car drives up, and the character quickly turns their head in a fast movement, to look in an almost cartoonish way.
+Throughout the film, I noticed some actors, most notably Jean Arless, playing their roles within a melodrama.
+Suddenly, there is a knock at the door, or a car drives up, and the character quickly turns their head in a fast movement to look in an almost cartoonish way.

-Rather than see this as a negative, this style of acting works for me and adds a bit of humor to the film.
+Rather than see this as a negative, this style works for me and adds a bit of humor to the film.

 Another positive is the way the film is gruesome in several parts.
 As a character descends the staircase from a stairlift, the image of the body is shrouded in dark shadows.
-When the dismembered head topples down the staircase, it is macabre and effective.
+When the dismembered head topples down the stairs, it is macabre and compelling.

 The justice of the peace death scene is also well done and will please horror fans with its hefty bloodletting.
 Surprisingly, only two murders occur.

-Success is largely due to the fantastic direction of William Castle, who carves a similar story to Psycho, but in a different way so that his film does not feel like a carbon copy.
+Success is primarily due to the fantastic direction of William Castle, who carved a similar story to Psycho (1960) but in a different way so that his film does not feel like a carbon copy.

 Bullitt-1968